-Respondent's license shall be cancelled if Respondent's periods of temporary or permanent residence or practice outside California total two years.
-However, Respondent's license shall not be cancelled as long as Respondent is residing and practicing in another state of the United States and is on active probation with the licensing authority of that state, in which case the two-year tolling limitation period shall begin on the date probation is completed or terminated in that state.
+Respondent's license shall be cancelled the shall be considered a violation of probation if Respondent's periods of temporary or permanent residence or practice outside California total two years.
+However, Respondent's license shall not be considered a violation of probation if Respondent is residing and practicing in another state of the United States and is on active probation with the licensing authority of that state, in which case the two-year tolling limitation period shall begin on the date probation is completed or terminated in that state.